docker/docs/docker-for-windows/install-windows-home.md

 ![whale on taskbar](images/whale-icon-systray.png)

-When the initialiation is complete, Docker Desktop launches the onboarding tutorial.
+When the initialization is complete, Docker Desktop launches the onboarding tutorial.
 The tutorial includes a simple exercise to build an example Docker image, run it as a container, push and save the image to Docker Hub.

 ![Docker Quick Start tutorial](images/docker-tutorial-win.png){:width="450px"}